-NOTE 9-DEFERRED COMPENSATION PLAN
+NOTE 10-DEFERRED COMPENSATION PLAN

-Beginning in January 2021, all of the employees of the District Attorney (except attorneys) are eligible to participate in the State of Louisiana deferred compensation plan.
+Beginning January 2021, employees of the District Attorney (except attorneys) are eligible to participate in the State of Louisiana deferred compensation plan.
 Employees may contribute up to 100% of their salary (not to exceed \$19,500 a year) to the plan on a pre-tax basis.
 The contributions are withheld from the employees' paycheck and the District Attorney matches 100% of the employee contribution up to \$2,500 per year, for each employee.
-During the fiscal year ended December 31, 2022, the District Attorney began paying up to \$2,500 for the attorneys also.
-The contributions are fully vested immediately and are remitted to a third-party administrator each pay period, where they are deposited to an account in the employee's name.
-The District Attorney does not assume any liability for the funds and does not have any control over the funds once they are remitted to the third-party administrator.
-During the year ended December 31, 2022, the District Attorney's matching funds/employer contributions totaled \$22,391.
+During the fiscal year ended December 31, 2022, the District Attorney began paying up to \$2,500 for attorneys also.
+The contributions are fully vested immediately and remitted to a third-party administrator for each pay period, where they are deposited into an account in the employee's name.